 Startups and growing companies count on David Lisch to advise on a broad range of intellectual property matters and help them achieve their business and branding goals.
 David primarily focuses on handling every phase of patent litigation, from pre-suit investigation, case strategy design and conducting discovery to drafting dispositive motions, preparing cases for trial and negotiating favorable settlements and licensing programs.
 He has successfully resolved cases involving a variety of technologies, including wireless communications, video compression plus many more.

 David also develops effective strategies to help clients enforce and protect their broader IP rights.
 He advises clients on all aspects of trademark prosecution and protection, including research and clearance, filing registrations with the U.S. Patent and Trademark Office and resolving infringement disputes through negotiation and litigation.
 David has similar experience in copyright protection, including guiding clients through the application process and enforcing their rights in litigation when disputes arise.

-David received his B.S. in electrical engineering from the University of Texas at Austin and his J.D. from South Texas College of Law Houston.
-While in law school, David was President of the South Texas Intellectual Property Society, a member of the South Texas Law Review, and a national quarter-finalist in the Giles Sutherland Rich Moot Court Competition.
-David also participated in the Willem C. Vis International Commercial Arbitration Moot and the IP LawMeet™ tournaments.
+David earned his bachelor’s degree in electrical engineering from the University of Texas at Austin and studied law at the South Texas College of Law in Houston, where he served as President of the South Texas Intellectual Property Society and was a member of the South Texas Law Review.
+David was a national quarter-finalist in the Giles Sutherland Rich Moot Court Competition and also participated in the Willem C. Vis International Commercial Arbitration Moot and the IP LawMeet™ tournaments.

-David has technical experience as an engineer in a variety of industries, including automotive, military, and aerospace.
-David has worked with a broad range of technologies, including graphical programming software, Real-Time systems, Hardware-In-The-Loop (HIL) systems, and system simulation and modeling.
-David also has experience in the field of wireless communication.
+Before attending law school, David worked as an engineer for National Instruments, gaining hands-on technical experience in the automotive, military and aerospace industries.
+He worked with a wide range of technologies, including graphical programming software, Real-Time systems, Hardware-In-The-Loop (HIL) systems, system simulation and modeling, and wireless communications.